livewyer-ops/poc-servicemesh2024/network-tests/README.md

 This directory presents the results of Network and Performance tests.

-The Test Results titled V3 were used as the final version to produce our Test Report.
+The Test Results titled V3 were used as the final version to produce our [initial Test Report](./../docs/test-report.md).

+The Test Results titled V4 and V5 were used to produce our [Test Report - Istio Ambient vs Istio Sidecar](./../docs/test-report-istio.md).

 ## Structure